 As with any shelter, you need to be aware of the door.
 When windy weather arrives, it’s important to close the door and secure it shut.
 Many shelters also rely on the door being closed to give the structure racking resistance during strong winds.
 My own shelter came with bungee cords for keeping the door closed under normal conditions, plus ratcheting strap clamps for cinching the door down extra tight before a wind storm.

 It’s usually true that it’s easier to buy things than it is to store and take care of them properly.
 A fabric shelter might not seem as exciting as a new quad, a tractor, mini-excavator or the equipment you store inside, but a good shelter is at least as important as the stuff being protected.
-And in my case, this one has worked really well since 2010.
+And in my case, this one has worked really well for quite a while.